tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * [plotly_demo.ipynb](Activities/01-Ins_Plotly_Exp_Demo/Unsolved/plotly_demo.ipynb)

-Go back to the slideshow, navigate to [add section name here], and quickly highlight the following:
+Go back to the slideshow, navigate to the Plotly Express demo section, and quickly highlight the following:

 * Plotly Express works much like hvPlot, giving users a simple `plot` based interface that allows developers to create and customize interactive visualizations.